MicrosoftDocs/quantum-docs-pr/tutorial-template.md

     * DO:
         * Comment your code generously
         * Include a "Clean Up" section before the Summary section if an environment or configuration needs to be reset
     * DO NOT:
         * Include links to other content (such as our doc set or APIs) in the procedures.
 Explain everything that the user needs to know to do the task.
 This helps keep them focused and on task.
 EXCEPTION for the Prerequisites section for links to installation, configuration, etc.
-        * Include a more Info, Resources, or See Also section
+        * Include a 'More Info', 'Resources', or 'See Also' section
     * AVOID:
         * Notes, Tips, and Important boxes.
 Users find them distracting and generally skip over them.
         * Excessive bulleted or numbered lists.
 Use only as needed for clarity.